Message from Dr. Susan Tomlinson, Assistant Dean:

 Priority Room Selection is the system University Student Housing uses to guide students through the process of choosing their own bed space and dining plan.
 It allows you to select your own bed space in a particular room and hall; it does not allow you to select a particular roommate.
 On campus housing is in high demand.
 There is no deadline for signing up, but all rooms are selected on a first-come, first-serve basis.

-Students accepted to the Honors College can sign up to live in the Honors Learning Community in either Honors Hall or Murray Hall.
+Students accepted to the Honors College can sign up to live in the Honors Learning Community in either Honors Hall or Murray Hall (for returning Honors students only).
 The Honors Learning Community provides a unique experience for students accepted to the Honors College to live together in an environment supporting their academic, personal and professional success through the enriched learning experiences provided by the Honors College.
 If you don't yet qualify for the Honors LC, but believe you will in the future, you should go ahead and complete the room selection process while you wait for qualification.
 Once qualified, you may have the opportunity to change your room assignment over to the Honors LC.
 Watch our Priority Room Selection Walkthrough video to see the basic steps to sign up.

 If you have any questions about signing up for a room and dining plan, you can contact University Student Housing directly by phone at 806-742-2661 or email them at email@example.com.